When you decide what to wear on Phillip Island, first check Phillip Island's weather forecast during the time of your stay.

 There are a few ways to avoid the summer heat.

 Walk along the walking tracks early in the morning.
-It might be holidays but set your alarm clock.
+It might be holidays, but set your alarm clock.
 Not only will you miss the heat of the day but you will also have a great chance to see Phillip Island’s wildlife out grazing before the temperature rises and they hide in the shade under trees.

 If you want to sleep in, some walking tracks such as Swan Lake and Oswin Roberts Reserve are mostly shady.

-Become a European and take a siesta during the middle of the day to recharge your batteries for afternoon activities.
+Copy the Iberian Peninsula and Latin American countries and take a siesta during the middle of the day to recharge your batteries for afternoon activities.